oriooctopus/anyone-can-code/roadmap/roadmap.md

 - the tracker should also have like 3/10 thing at the bottom

 - Each lesson has a set of (probably hidden) tags that represent the skills learned

+- you can do a review for any lesson.
+By that I think I just mean review exercises.
+But WAIT.
+ACTUALLY IT WOULD BE AWESOME IF WHEN YOU REVIEW A LESSON YOU HAVE THE OPTION TO GO THROUGH IT AGAIN, OR SEE LIKE A SUMMARY SUBLESSON.
+AND MAYBE IT WOULD BE GOOD TO HAVE THE SUMMARY AT THE END OF EACH LESSON